John Frusciante’s Mesa Boogie Head (Unknown)

 Red Hot Chili Peppers – City Hall, Los Angeles.
 Jan 24, 1991.
 The amp on the right somewhat resembles a Mark I, although there are some glaring differences.
 Source: YouTube

-By October 1991, and the start of the BSSM tour, the Mesa Boogie was gone, and John started using two Marshall JCM800 heads instead.
-Interestingly, John already used the same exact model year before in 1990, before switching to Mesa Boogie, so it’s unknown what prompted him to make a switch in the first place.
+By October 1991, at the start of the Blood Sugar Sex Magik tour, the Mesa Boogie was gone, and John was back to using two Marshall JCM800 heads.
+Interestingly, John had already used the JCM800 model in 1990, prior to switching to the Mesa Boogie.
+It remains unclear what prompted the initial switch—or the decision to return to Marshalls later that same year.

 I like to keep things simple.
 Those MESA/Boogie amps were too hard for me to understand.
 For most of the basics, I used two Marshalls: a guitar head for edge and a bass head for punch and low end.